szczyglis-dev/py-gpt/README.md

 For all four limits, `0` means **unlimited**.
 The three iteration settings control internal agent reasoning/tool-call cycles, not user conversation turns; the worker limit controls how many worker agents may be created in a Chat or Orchestrator workflow.
 Raising or removing these limits can substantially increase API usage, token consumption, execution time, and the number of tool operations. **Swarm** keeps its separately declared worker count and is not constrained by the Chat/Orchestrator worker limit.

-Settings kept only for older agent implementations are separated into the **Legacy** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
-These Legacy options do not control the Chat with Agents tool-chain display.
+Settings kept only for older agent implementations are separated into the **Options** tab. **Display full agent output in chat view** controls rendering of full output from legacy agent modes, while **Display a tray notification when the goal is achieved** controls legacy agent completion notifications.
+These options do not control the Chat with Agents tool-chain display.

 ### RAG, attachments and artifacts